TheTalentCat/website/_posts/2020/February/2020-02-22-Syllogisms are the basic martial arts for your mind.md

 I know what you're thinking.

 "Dude...I just came for the logic kung fu so I can start trashing bozos over politics on Facebook.
-Are we there yet?""
+Are we there yet?"

 No, we're not there yet.